dart-lang/language/working/0723-static-extensions/feature-specification.md

 constructors (in the class itself) require an argument of type `Comparator<X>`, but a static extension provides an extra constructor that does not require the `Comparator<X>` argument.
-This extra constructor would have a constraint on the actual type argument, namely that it is a `X` such that `X extends Comparable<X>`.
+This extra constructor would have a constraint on the actual type argument, namely that it is an `X` such that `X extends Comparable<X>`.

 ```dart